HMV boss Moore axed as one of 60 redundancies - source

-LONDON Administrators at HMV HMV.F, the music and video retailer which hit the rocks last month, have made the group's chief executive Trevor Moore redundant, according to a source familiar with the situation.
+LONDON Feb 8 Administrators at HMV, the British music and video retailer which hit the rocks last month, have made the group's chief executive Trevor Moore redundant, according to a source familiar with the situation.

 Deloitte, which was appointed as administrator by HMV after the firm struggled against competition from online retailers, supermarkets and streaming sites, had on Friday announced 60 redundancies across HMV's head office network.